lakvivek/AirBnB-price-prediction-system-with-Crime-index-visualization/README.md

 neighborhood, location and crime-type.
 This acquired classifiers are then put together with the Airbnb listings to provide better results for the user in terms of predicting accommodation with cheap pricing to safer neighborhood.
 In a nutshell, this project helps the guests to check how safe and cheap are the listings posted onto the Airbnb website.

+Prerequisites:
+- Docker
+- Python2.7
+- Elastic Search and Kibana (updated to run in AWS ES)

+A. Step to Run this application:

+1. Build Docker image [Run] ``` make build ```
+2. Run the container.
+..a.
+Run the container in detached mode.
+[Run] ``` make run-detached ``` (Recommended mode) ..b.
+Run the container in interactive mode.
+[Run] ``` make run-interactive ```
+3. Open 127.0.0.1:5000 in your browser.
+4. To remove the existing containers.
+[Run] ``` make clean ```

+B. Misc:
+1. To check the running containers [Run] ``` docker ps  ``` ...
+If you couldn't find sms_detached or sms_interactive containers then there should be some error and the contianer should be exited.
+To check exited container run ``` docker ps -a  ```
+2. To debug the process run in interactive mode.
+(GOTO step A:2b)

+Please star this project if you like it.
+If you still couldn't run in your system, raise an issue and I will try to reply ASAP.